 9. Spend the Sunday at “El Rastro”, Madrid’s most famous outdoor market

 El Rastro is Madrid’s famous open-air flea market that is open on Sundays and public holidays.
-This market has everything from old furniture, jewelry, second-hand clothes to video games or souvenirs.
-And you get to walk around the neighborhood of La Latina, which is very beautiful.
+This market has everything from old furniture, jewellery, and second-hand clothes to video games or souvenirs.
+And you get to walk around the neighbourhood of La Latina, which is very beautiful.

 10. Visit the Santiago Bernabeu Stadium

 It is not a secret anymore that Madrid is a great destination for football fans.
 If you have the time, watching a football match there will be an amazing experience.
 But did you know you can do a tour inside Santiago Bernabeu Stadium as well?
 The highlight of this tour is the Football museum of the stadium.
-And at the end, you will be able to take a panoramic photo of the stadium.
+And at the end, you can take a panoramic photo of the stadium.

 11. Watch an amazing Flamenco Show during your stay in Madrid!